sukhsung/vivi/README.md

 ### Windows
 1. Download the `.exe` file from the [Releases](https://github.com/sukhsung/vivi/releases) page.
 2. Run `vivi-x.x.x.Setup.exe`.
 The software wil auto-install this might take a couple minutes.
-3. By default a ahortcut should be auto-generated, but if you can't find it, the software is installed to `C:\Users\user-name\AppData\Local\vivi\vivi.exe`.
+3. By default a shortcut should be auto-generated, but if you can't find it, the software is installed to `C:\Users\user-name\AppData\Local\vivi\vivi.exe`.

 ### macOS
 1. Download the `.dmg` file from the [Releases](https://github.com/sukhsung/vivi/releases) page.